Bridging Visual Arts & Healthcare:

 Museum demonstrations should be highly interactive for participants, allowing them to get hands-on experience with an activity in the galleries.
 Most of these sessions will take place in the museum galleries, which do not allow wet media for conservation reasons.
 Paper and pencils can be used.

-• Arts and Healthcare Collaborations.
-This session explores the essential components of successful collaboration between arts and healthcare organizations.
+This session explores the essential components of successful collaborations between arts and healthcare organizations.
 Designed for professionals from both sectors, it offers strategies, real-world examples, and tools to build sustainable partnerships that enhance healthcare education through the arts.

-• Research Reports.
 This session features presentations of current research findings in the field of arts in health.
-Researchers will share insights, methodologies, and outcomes from recent studies exploring the impact of the arts in healthcare training and education.
+Researchers will share methodologies, outcomes, and insights from recent studies exploring the impact of the arts in healthcare training and education.

-• New & Innovative Programs.
 This session showcases cutting-edge programs at the intersection of arts and health.
-Presenters will highlight creative, forward-thinking initiatives that address emerging needs in healthcare education through the arts.
+Presenters will highlight creative, forward-thinking initiatives that address emerging needs in healthcare practice through the arts.

 Please submit your proposal by September 15, 2025.